 Yes to both.
 However, be advised that not all dogs do well in water temperatures above 100F.
 Please be courteous of other swimmers and make sure your dog doesn’t shake off or step on other people’s stuff.
 Bring a long line just in case you need to tie your dog up to a tree if others aren’t comfortable with dogs in the area.
 You also need to bring along your own dog poop bags – none are provided.

-Should I bring microspikes, snowshoes, or both?
+Should I bring microspikes, snowshoes, or both in winter?

 It really depends on the snow pack.
 If you are hiking here right after (or even 2-4 days after) a big snowstorm, then you will need snowshoes.
 This road is rarely packed down from other hikers since it’s not as well known.
 However, there may be days when snow level is low and you could get by without any gear or just microspikes.
 I brought both, but used my snowshoes the entire time since I had to break trail in 1-2 ft of snow.